devonfw-forge/devonfw4flutter-mts-app/README.md

 ```

 #### Step 5
 Boot the Flutter My Thai Star Application in your AVD.
-It should be able to communicate with the Back-End in the docker container.
+It should now be able to communicate with the Back-End in the docker container.